wejs/docs/docs/getstarted/core-concepts.md

 ## Controller

-Get and process data from database and send to response formatter with response methods.
+Get data from database or other provider, process and send to response formatter with response methods.

 ## Model